JaKooLit/Debian-Hyprland/README.md

 ## ✨ Auto clone and install
 > [!CAUTION]
 > If you are using FISH SHELL, DO NOT use this function.
-Clone and ran install.sh instead
+Clone and run install.sh instead

 - you can use this command to automatically clone the installer and ran the script for you
 - NOTE: `curl` package is required before running this command